MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/device-sync-and-update-for-uwp-device-apps.md

 ---
 title: Device sync and update for Store device apps in Windows 8.1
-description: In Windows 8.1, your Windows Store app can use a device background task to synchronize data on your peripheral device. ms.assetid: AA6E0760-F048-4BDC-8429-D119A531CED6 ms.author: windowsdriverdev ms.date: 04/20/2017
+description: In Windows 8.1, your UWP app can use a device background task to synchronize data on your peripheral device. ms.assetid: AA6E0760-F048-4BDC-8429-D119A531CED6 ms.author: windowsdriverdev ms.date: 04/20/2017